dreamportdev/Osdev-Notes/Debug.md

 The layouts offer little interaction besides the usual terminal in/out, but can useful for quickly referencing things, or examining exactly what instructions are running.

 If you are using debian, you most-likely need to install the *gdb* package, because by default *gdb-minimal* is being installed, which doesn't contain the TUI.

+Currently these are the type of tui layouts  available in gdb:

+* asm - shows the asm code being executed
+* src - shows the actual source code line executed
+* regs - shows the content of the cpu registers
+* split - generate a split view that shows theasm and the src layout

+When there are multiple windows open, the focus could be moved to a view different from the command one, in this case a lot of keyboard shortcuts/keys will have no effect in that window (for example arrow keys will not move horizontally in the line or vertically through the command history.
+To control the focus the command `focus xyz` can be used, where xyz is one of the view specified above.
+For example to get back the focus to  the command view just type: `focus cmd`

 ## Virtual Box